wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle/secantRectangle2-1.md

 # :::: clue
 # --outlinebox
-The function $f(x) = -t^2 + 2t + 4$ shows the velocity of an object in meters per second.
+The function $f(t) = -t^2 + 2t + 4$ shows the velocity of an object in meters per second.
 Estimate the objects average speed during the time interval $0 \leq t \leq 6$?
 You can round your estimate to the nearest integer.
 # --outlinebox
 # ::::